Wayne Corporation: Cotner-Bevington

-Divco-Wayne acquired Cotner-Bevington Coach Company (C-B) in 1965, making it a subsidiary of Wayne Corporation.
+Divco-Wayne acquired Cotner-Bevington Coach Company (C-B) in 1965.
 Founded as Comet Coach Company, the coachbuilder sold the rights in 1959 to the "Comet" name" to Ford Motor Company (which sought to use it for the Lincoln-Mercury Division); in 1960, the Mercury Comet was introduced.
 In response, Comet Coach renamed itself Cotner-Bevington Coach Company, taking on the names of its two founders; the company also relocated from Memphis, Tennessee, a few miles north to Blytheville, Arkansas.

 At the time of its acquisition by Divco-Wayne, Cotner-Bevington specialized primarily in ambulances based on Oldsmobile commercial chassis.

 In 1968, Wayne began production of truck-based ambulances, using the Cotner-Bevington facilities.
 For 1968, the "Sentinel" (based on the Chevrolet Suburban) was introduced, expanding to the "Vanguard" (based on the Chevrolet Van) in 1971, and "Medicruiser" (based on Dodge Ram Van) in 1973.
 The Sentinel received a headroom increase for 1971, but were only built through the 1972 model year.
 After that, the Sentinel brand name was used on Wayne's line of Type I (pickup chassis) modular ambulances.
 Body shells were produced at the Richmond, Indiana, bus plant for Care-O-Van ambulance units, based upon cutaway chassis and Wayne Busette bodies.

 In 1973, Wayne truck-based ambulance production moved to Piqua, Ohio, home to Miller-Meteor.
 C-B stayed in business through the 1975 model year, building only on Oldsmobile commercial chassis after 1964; all other production would become truck-based ambulances.
 In 1967, the company became the first coachbuilder to standardize air conditioning on all vehicles produced.